clair-hu/WasteClassifierMLKitApp/README.md

 * I am using the model trained by AutoML api by H20.ai which is integrated in ML Kit.

+* If the image cannot be classified by the model, the application will ask users to provide the waste type if they know the answer.
+The image and the type will be uploaded to firebase storage automatically with user consent.

 * It is a good quick practise to getting familiar with firebase, autoML, and ML Kit.
 (I spent two work days to develop the first version.)